drocheam/optrace/docs/source/usage/advanced.rst

    RT.rays.p_list[22:25, :, 2]

-Access the ray section lengths for the fourth section:
+Access the ray section lengths for the fourth section of each ray:

 .. code-block:: python